-Dental veneers are a versatile cosmetic dentistry restoration that offers quick, safe, and painless treatment.
-Our Media, PA dental office offers both composite and porcelain veneers that are used to treat dental problems including severe tooth discoloration, chipped and cracked teeth, gaps between teeth, and crooked teeth.
+Dental veneers are a versatile cosmetic dentistry treatment that offers quick, safe, and painless treatment.
+Our Media, PA dental office, offers porcelain veneers that are used to treat dental problems, including severe tooth discoloration, chipped and cracked teeth, gaps between teeth, and crooked teeth.

 Dr. Gregory Hillyard and Dr. Alexandra Monroe are trained in providing comprehensive and comfortable dental solutions.
 They collaborate with patients to find the best treatment options for their specific dental needs.

 Porcelain Veneers in Media, PA

 To place porcelain veneers, Dr. Hillyard and Dr. Monroe will need to first remove a small amount of your natural tooth enamel.
 While this is necessary to allow your veneers to fit seamlessly into your smile we remove as little enamel as possible to ensure your teeth are not structurally impacted.

 Once your teeth have been prepared, we will make a dental impression of your teeth and fit you with temporary veneers.
 Your dental impression will be sent to our local dental lab partners who will customize your veneers to our exact specifications.
 The creation of your custom-made porcelain veneers will take one to two weeks.